Point Judith, Rhode Island - Coastal Map - laser cut wood map

-This is a beautiful, detail, laser engraved and precision cut map, including lake information such as surface area, elevation and maximum depth.
+This is a beautiful, detailed, laser engraved and precision cut map, including lake information such as surface area, elevation and maximum depth.

 Included With All Maps: